MattBashton/MB-GATK-SGE/README.md

 For whole genome analysis speedups can be gained easily in the HaplotypeCaller stage by parallelising per chromosome this can be done without the need for Queue - implementation of this is under way.
 However, if run-time is still an issue, Queue/Cromwell may have to be used to scatter gather various stages of analysis including realignment and the HaplotypeCaller.

 ## What this is not ##
 This set of scripts, and comments in said scripts, are in no way a replacement for reading the excellent and extensive [GATK documentation](https://www.broadinstitute.org/gatk/guide/), understanding how it works, and choosing appropriate parameters for your experiment.
-Choices I've made here reflect my usage case with exoms and my interpretation of the GATK documentation / past and present best practices workflow documentation, your usage case and opinions may differ.
+Choices I've made here reflect my usage case with exomes and my interpretation of the GATK documentation / past and present best practices workflow documentation, your usage case and opinions may differ.
 Nor as yet is this a robust error tolerant pipeline, you will need to check things ran correctly (`Audit_run.sh` is provided for the automated pipeline).
 This system is not "foolproof and incapable of error" you still need some bioinformatics skills.

 ## Funding ##
 These set of scripts originally started life during my time working at the [Bioinformatics Support Unit (BSU)](http://bsu.ncl.ac.uk/) between 2012-2014.
 During October 2014 - July 2016 this work further developed into an automated pipe-line and was funded as part of the INSTINCT network, co-funded by The Brain Tumour Charity, Great Ormond Street Children’s Charity, and Children with Cancer UK (grant 16/193).